brunocoelho1997/brunocoelho1997.github.io/_posts/2020-09-16-watch-my-chiken.markdown

 tags: [Holidays, Hawaii]
 ---

 During the day, chickens like to stay in the sun as we do!
-But at night, they go to the coop.
-However, sometimes exists predators that kill them at night, so it's necessary to stay them safe.
-In order for my parent's chickens to be safe at night, was necessary every day to close a gate.
-Since that job was mine (close the gate), I decided that I have to create something that made it for me - and that's how this project was created.
-It's working 24/7 since December 2019 :)
+However, at the night we have to keep them safe.
+In order of that, and to simplify the job of closing a gate every night, I decided to create something that made it for me - and that’s how this project was created.
+It’s working 24/7 since December 2019 :)

 ## Description

 <img src="{{site.baseurl}}/assets/img/project_watchmychicken/4.jpeg" alt="Result" class="post-images">

-In order to this project be cheap, was used an old gate motor, and was reused a group of electronics.
+In order to save money, was used an old gate motor and reused a group of electronics.
 To avoid the changing hour (winter/summer) was used a photocell that open/close the gate depending on the amount of light.
 Watch the final result on the following video.
 [![Video of the final result]({{site.baseurl}}/assets/img/project_watchmychicken/5.png)](https://www.youtube.com/watch?v=NTCJUrQRx1s)